Trirhenium nonachloride

 Trirhenium nonachloride is a compound with the formula ReCl3, sometimes also written Re3Cl9.
 It is a dark red hygroscopic solid that is insoluble in ordinary solvents.
 The compound is important in the history of inorganic chemistry as an early example of a cluster compound with metal-metal bonds.
 It is used as a starting material for synthesis of other rhenium complexes.

 Structure and physical properties

 As shown by X-ray crystallography trirhenium nonachloride consists of Re3Cl12 subunits that share three chloride bridges with adjacent clusters.
 The interconnected network of clusters forms sheets.
 Around each Re center are seven ligands, four bridging chlorides, one terminal chloride, and two Re-Re bonds.

+The hydrate is molecular with the formula Re3Cl9(H2O)3.

 The heat of oxidation is evaluated according to the equation: